 - Where did Resource Works come from?

 - What does Resource Works seek to accomplish?

 - How can I get involved with Resource Works?

 - What does Resource Works do?

-- Is Resource Works committed to transparency about its activities?
+- Is Resource Works committed to transparency?

 Called the Shared Prosperity project, the appraisal began with a diverse group of community leaders — from academia, business, non-governmental organizations, entrepreneurs and labour — who consulted across the province about the concerns of BC families, many of whom have accumulated higher levels of debt and feel themselves to be under increasing financial pressure in their day-to-day lives.